-One thing that I am sure fans of the series will appreciate is the fact that the game does not have a one-dimensional progression system.
-This means that there are no levels for you to climb and you do not have to do the same thing over and over to become a Pirate Legend.
+I am sure the series fans will appreciate the fact that the game does not have a one-dimensional progression system.
+This means there are no levels for you to climb and you do not have to do the same thing over and over to become a Pirate Legend.

 The better your reputation, the better quests you will get and the better rewards there will be for each of those quests.

 So, you can do quests and increase reputation in order to progress further in the game.
 After every 5 increments of reputation, you will be able to unlock better things for you.